 “Doing what?”
 Alfrid scoffed in annoyance.

 Eryk was a good man and a good friend from their days before the army, though a bit loose in the tongue.
 He was all of twenty, nearly four years the junior of Alfrid.
-Much of their youth had been spent chasing maidens in Willowsgrove and getting into one scuffle after another with the other lads.
-There was something in Eryk’s dopey face that could make Alfrid smile in even the direst of situations, but today he wasn’t smiling.
+Much of their youth was spent chasing maidens in Willowsgrove and getting into scuffles with the other lads.
+There was something in his dopey face that could make Alfrid smile in even the direst situations, but today he wasn’t smiling.
 Neither of them were.

-“Can’t help it.
-I’ll feel a lot better once we get out of this stinking bog.”
+“I can’t help it.
+I’ll feel a lot better once we get out of this stinking bog, or, whatever this is.”

 “I don’t know about you, but I could use a good romp once we get to the village,” Eryk said, smiling.
 “What do you say we have ourselves a go?”

-“Pass.
+“I’ll pass.
 They smell like… like wet dog.”
 Alfrid wrinkled his nose at the thought.
-He had never cared for the women in the barbarian village; they were far too plain and dreary for his liking.
+He never cared for the women in the village, they were far too plain and dreary for his liking.
 But then again, he never cared for much of anyone in Khorrtal in the first place.

 “What’s the matter, you haven’t lost your appetite, have you?”

-It was utterly perplexing yet somehow oddly impressive, the way Eryk was able to remain so aloof even at the most inopportune moments.
+It was utterly perplexing, yet somehow oddly impressive how Eryk could remain so aloof, even at the most inopportune moments.
 There were times when all Alfrid could do was marvel at his friend’s utter lack of self-awareness, and this was one of them.
 He shook his head incredulously.

 You truly are a piece of work, Eryk.

-But something seemed odd, out of place.
-He remembered Dhuuld being smaller and thinner—not gaunt but certainly not an imposing figure by any means.
+But something seemed odd and out of place.
+He remembered Dhuuld being smaller and thinner, not gaunt, but certainly not an imposing figure by any means.
 Alfrid leaned forward and squinted, his eyes straining to catch a better glimpse of the man, but he was too far away to see clearly.
 The rider sat motionless, save for the soft fluttering of his cape in the wind.

 “What’s the matter?”
 Eryk asked.
 “Why—”

 “Shhhh!
-Quiet!”
-Alfrid interrupted softly.
-He raised a hand in a friendly gesture towards the rider, but it hung in the air unanswered.
-Something was wrong, he could feel it.
-He raised his hand higher in case the man didn’t see, but still there was no response.
-The rider continued to sit idle, and silent, like a lion sizing up its prey.
+Be quiet!”
+Alfrid replied softly.
+He raised a hand in a friendly gesture toward the rider, but it hung in the air unanswered.
+Something was wrong.
+He could feel it.
+He raised his hand higher in case the man could not see, but still, there was no reply.
+The rider continued to sit idle and silent, like a lion sizing up its prey.

 What in the world is going on here?

-Alfrid heard something whoosh past him, like the air itself was being torn asunder, though it was faint and hard to make out over the sucking sound of his horse’s hooves in the mud.
-He thought little of it at first, until something pinged off his breastplate and fluttered off into the weeds.
-Alarmed, he gave the reins a frantic crack, but an arrow struck his horse in the neck, followed by another and yet another in a near-instant.
+Alfrid heard something whoosh past him, like the air was torn asunder, though it was faint and hard to make out over the sucking sound of his horse’s hooves in the mud.
+At first, he thought little of it until something pinged off his breastplate and fluttered into the weeds.
+Alarmed, he gave the reigns a frantic crack, but an arrow struck his horse in the neck, followed by another and yet another in a near instant.
 The beast wailed and fell screaming to the ground.

-Instinctively Alfrid drew his arming sword and parried one strike, and then another.
-He was seeing double, and did not know which of the savages to attack.
+Instinctively, Alfrid drew his arming sword and parried one strike, then another.
+He was seeing double and did not know which of the savages to attack.
 He answered with an arcing slash, but the beard of the warrior’s axe hooked his blade and ripped it free from his grasp.

-The northman stepped in with a thrust, the sword point biting through the rings of mail just below Alfrid's breastplate.
-He heard the wet thump of the steel sinking into his flesh, yet felt no pain.
+The Northman stepped in with a thrust, the sword point biting through the rings of mail just below Alfrid's breastplate.
+He heard the wet thump of steel sinking into his flesh, yet felt no pain.
 As it was wrenched free, a torrent of blood erupted from the wound, spilling onto the ground with a spurt.
-The barbarian gave him a shove and set off towards another target.
+The barbarian gave him a shove and set off toward another target.

-He couldn’t remember falling, nor hitting the ground.
-The last thing Alfrid saw before his vision turned to black was the blurry, frantic chaos of battle, a horrific maelstrom of steel and flesh colliding violently with one another.
-Slowly he drifted off to unconsciousness, a deep and welcoming sleep that he might never wake from.
+He couldn’t remember falling or hitting the ground.
+The last thing Alfrid saw before his vision turned to black was the blurry, frantic chaos of battle, a horrific maelstrom of steel and flesh colliding violently with each other.
+Slowly he drifted off to sleep, a deep and welcoming sleep he might never wake from.